ad1ty0/git-demo/README.md

 # git-demo
-demo for git and git hub class
+demo for git and git hub class.